 Glasgow City Guide

 The City Chambers is Glasgow's jewel, a spectacular building which holds the largest marble staircase in the world.
 The second largest is in the Vatican at a mere 2 and a half stories while Glasgow's has 3!
 The building itself is an absolute marvel, all of the marble having been imported from Italy during a period in which Glasgow was a prosperous industrial center, and it certainly shows in the ornate architecture.
-Fraser Suites Glasgow are centrally located at the heart of Merchant City and one of their serviced apartments could be the perfect place to stay if discovering Glasgow's artistic treasures is high up on your must do list.
+Fraser Suites Glasgow are centrally located at the heart of Merchant City and one of their serviced apartments could be the perfect place to stay if discovering Glasgow's artistic treasures is high up on your must-do list.

-The Mackintosh House is the beautiful home of Charles Rennie Mackintosh, the turn-of-the-century Scottish architect and artist who brought international fame to the city of Glasgow, and an absolute must-see.
+The Mackintosh House is the beautiful home of Charles Rennie Mackintosh, the turn-of-the-century Scottish architect and artist who brought international fame to the city of Glasgow, and it's an absolute must-see.
 The Spires Glasgow with its many one and two bedroomed serviced apartments would certainly be a fitting base from which to explore the collection.

 The priceless Burrell Collection is housed in a magnificent, purpose-built gallery which was constructed in beautiful Pollok Park to house millionaire shipowner Sir William Burrell's stunning and extensive collection of some 9,000 artefacts which he and and his wife, Constance, donated to the city in 1944.